Medical Detox is Safer than Going Cold Turkey

 • Dehydration and Electrolyte Imbalance

-Withdrawal symptoms such as vomiting, diarrhea, and excessive sweating can lead to dehydration and imbalances in the body’s essential electrolytes like sodium, potassium, and magnesium.
+Withdrawal symptoms such as vomiting, diarrhea, and excessive sweating can lead to dehydration and imbalances in the body’s essential electrolytes.
 If left unchecked, dehydration and electrolyte imbalance can result in organ failure, cardiac arrhythmias (irregular heartbeats), and other life-threatening complications.

 • Relapse Due to Intense Discomfort